-Most flight controllers include a barometer directly on the flight controller but attaching an external barometer can be useful in order to place the barometer away from air pressure disturbances.
+Most autopilots include a barometer directly on the autopilot but attaching an external barometer can be useful in order to place the barometer away from air pressure disturbances.
+It can also allow monitoring the environmental or an internal component’s temperature within a typical range of -40 - +85°C.

 Copter users can partially reduce the effect of air pressure disurbances by enabling Ground Effect Compensation